withcaldera/engineering-framework/roles/software-engineer.md

 ## Scope & Responsibilities

 ### Time Horizon
-**1-3 days** — You plan and execute individual features and tasks within a sprint.
+**1-2 weeks** — You plan and execute individual tasks and features within a sprint.

-### Problem Space
+### Ownership
-**Execution** — You're given both the problem and the solution approach.
-Your responsibility is to deliver high-quality implementation.
+**Execution → Delivery Process** — You start by being given both the problem and the solution approach (execution), and transition into being given the problem and direction while you define the solution (delivery process).

-### Impact Radius
+### Scope
-**Tasks → Features** — Your work directly contributes to features that deliver value to clients.
+**Tasks → Features** — You start with individual tasks and transition into owning entire features that deliver value to clients.

 ---